BioBoost/programming_from_base_to_ace/README.md

-# CSharp - From Base to Ace
+# Programming - From Base to Ace

-Welcome to the draft version of this CSharp Course for VIVES University of Applied Sciences in Bruges.
+Welcome to the draft version of this Programming Course for VIVES University of Applied Sciences in Bruges.

 Comments and additions are more than welcome.